ABOUT THIS STATE

 Vote Save the Senate Fund

-If we can increase our majority to 52 Senate seats in 2022, Joe Manchin and Kyrsten Sinema’s refusal to change the filibuster won’t matter.
+If we can win 52 Senate seats in 2022, Joe Manchin and Kyrsten Sinema’s refusal to change the filibuster won’t matter.
 We can elect a Democratic majority that takes decisive action on raising the minimum wage, forgiving student debt, fighting climate change, protecting reproductive freedom, and more.
-But that will only work if we also protect the four most vulnerable Democratic incumbents in purple states like Arizona, Georgia, Nevada, and New Hampshire.
-You can start today by donating here to directly support all four campaigns:
+We need to protect the four most vulnerable Democratic incumbents in purple states and support challengers in winnable states.
+You can start today by donating here to directly support eight of the most competitive Senate races of 2022.